Plumsail/forms-docs/SharePoint/how-to/pdf.rst

     :maxdepth: 1

     Save SharePoint form as PDF <./export-to-pdf-setup>
-    Generate PDF from DOCX template and SharePoint form fields <./docx-to-pdf>
+    Generate PDF from DOCX template with Plumsail Documents <./docx-to-pdf>
+    Generate PDF from DOCX template with OneDrive for Business <./create-pdf-power-automate>